ongov/ontario-design-system/packages/ontario-design-system-component-library/src/components/ontario-date-input/readme.md

 The same aggregate value is also included in `event.detail.value` for consumers that prefer event payloads.

 The field-level `inputOnInput` and `inputOnChange` custom events remain available when you need to know which sub-field changed.
-When using React, these are exposed as `onInputOnInput` and `onInputOnChange` props respectively.

 When using libraries that listen for events, this process may not work with them and a workaround might be required depending on the framework or library in use.